-Please send your responses by 10 July 2018 to cusc.team@nationalgrid.com.
-Please note that any responses received after the deadline or sent to a different email address may not receive due consideration by the Workgroup
+Please send your responses by 29 August 2019 to cusc.team@nationalgrideso.com.
+Please note that any responses received after the deadline or sent to a different email address may not receive due consideration by the CUSC Modifications Panel when it makes its final determination.

-Respondent: Tom Chevalier Tom.Chevalier@PowerDataAssociates.com Company Name: Power Data Associates Ltd Do you believe that the proposed original better facilitate the Applicable CUSC Objectives?
+Respondent: George Moran (George.moran @centrica.com) Company Name: Centrica Do you believe that the proposed original or any of the alternatives better facilitate the Applicable CUSC Objectives?
 Please include your reasoning.
-For reference, the Applicable CUSC Objectives for the Use of System Charging Methodology are: ((a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; No - the proposed approach appears to introduce a more complex and less transparent charging system. (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); No - the proposed approach appears to introduce a more complex and less transparent charging system which will incur material cost to implement with undefined ongoing costs. (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses;
+For reference, the Applicable CUSC objectives are: Non-Standard (Charging) Objectives (a) That compliance with the use of system charging methodology facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; (b) That compliance with the use of system charging methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments between transmission licensees which are made under and accordance with the STC) incurred by transmission licensees in their transmission businesses and which are compatible with standard licence condition C26 requirements of a connect and manage connection); (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the

-- (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency.
-These are defined within the National Grid Electricity Transmission plc Licence under Standard Condition C10, paragraph 1; and - (e) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+5 0 : : 1/ :: ^ European Commission and/or the Agency.
+These are defined within the National Grid Electricity Transmission plc Licence under Standard Condition C10, paragraph 1 ; and (e) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Yes, the change will better facilitate Applicable CUSC objective (a) for the reasons set out in the consultation.
+Do you support the proposed implementation approach?
+If not, please state why and provide an alternative suggestion where possible.
+Yes Do you have any other comments?
+No